 Music 1 SE was developed for internet radio and background music providers.
-SE is based on the source code for Version 7, so the two have much the same look-and-feel.
-But Version 7 has more extensive functions that are not included in the SE version.
+SE is based on the source code as the professional edition, so the two have much the same look-and-feel.
+Pro has more extensive functions that are not included in the SE version.
 It is easy to start with SE and then upgrade to the Professional version, if you should so choose.

 SE is a buy-out software.
-Version 7 is lease-only.
+Pro is subscription.

 The primary differences between the two are these:

-SE allows a maximum of 10 format clocks Version 7 has no limit on the number of clocks that can be created.
+SE allows a maximum of 10 format clocks Pro has no limit on the number of clocks that can be created.

 SE allows up to 40 Categories.
-Version 7 allows any number of categories.
-With both versions there is no significant limit to the number of songs or units added to the categories.
+Pro allows any number of categories.
+With either version, there is no significant limit to the number of songs or units that can be added to the categories.

 - Playlist/Log File Output